 This can happen when you change a computer's operating system.

 There are a few steps you can try to resolve the display issue.
 We'll start with the easiest.

-Didn't help?
-Then you can check the Resolution and DPI settings on the computer.
+2. Check the Resolution and DPI settings on the computer.
 In Windows 10 that screen will look allot like this: